About Jamie Wood

 In terms of teaching, I’m particularly interested in the role of active, inquiry-based and online pedagogies in higher education.
 From 2007-2009 I worked as an educational developer at the Centre for Inquiry-based learning in the Arts and Social Sciences at the University of Sheffield.
 I am Fellow and Academic Associate of the Higher Education Academy.

 I am School Director of Learning and Teaching.
-I co-convene the core first year module East meets West: Conflict and Coexistence in the Mediterranean, c.
-500-1250.
+I co-convene the core first year module The Historian's Craft.
 At second year level I lead a module called The Rise of Islam: Religion, culture and war in the Middle East in Late Antiquity and co-convene From Caesar to Arthur: The Rise and Fall of Roman Britain.
 At third year level I teach a module called The Goths: Barbarians through History.
 I also do bits and pieces of teaching on other undergraduate and MA modules.
-I co-convene the MA modules on Medieval Iberia and lead my own module on the Fall of the Western Roman Empire.
+I convene an MA module on hagiography (Saints and Scholars) and lead my own module on the Fall of the Western Roman Empire.

 I’m interested in supervising dissertations on late antique and early medieval history (pre-1000), particularly on education and learning, history-writing, violence in social relations, Spain, the Goths, and identity construction and manipulation.